BCYF Family Gym

 According to the Boston Public Health Commission, more 26% of U.S. preschoolers are overweight or obese.
 Rates are even higher among low-income and minority children.
 By first grade, 34% of children in the Boston public school system have been identified as overweight or obese.
 By the time children reach first grade, important lifestyle habits have already been created.
 We need to promote healthy eating and physical activity in the preschool years to address obesity.

 BCYF Family Gym is supported by a group of partners that includes:

 - Boston Children’s Hospital, and

-- Boston Centers for Youth & Families (BCYF).
+- Foundation for Boston Centers for Youth & Families (BCYF).